Gus Fring: Season 5

 Jimmy and Mike eventually make their way to a truck stop, where Tyrus and Victor pick them up.
 Mike and Jimmy agree on a cover story for Jimmy to tell Lalo after Jimmy posts his bail.
 Jimmy tells Lalo he was alone and walked after his car broke down so that he would not put the money at risk.
 Lalo says he intends to return to Mexico in order to avoid the scrutiny of police and prosecutors.
 Mike briefs Gus on the events in the desert, and Gus realizes the attack was ordered by Juan Bolsa to protect Gus's business.
 Mike tells Gus that Nacho wants to end his work as an informant on the Salamancas, but Gus refuses to part with a valuable asset.
 When Mike voices his concern about threatening Nacho with his father, Gus states that Nacho has "bitten the hands of his previous masters" and thus needs to be dealt with firmly.

 As Gus oversees the cleanup and rebuilding of the Los Pollos Hermanos restaurant that was burned down, Mike informs him that Lalo has returned to his home in Chihuahua, and that Nacho is with him.
 Gus says he has sent gunmen to kill Lalo, and that Nacho may be able to help.
 Nacho receives a call instructing him to leave Lalo's back gate open at 3 a.m.
 Nacho asks for Lalo's family to be spared.
 Lalo is awake at 3 a.m. so Nacho sets a kitchen fire as a distraction.
 When Lalo goes to investigate, Nacho opens the gate and flees.
-The gunmen enter, kill Lalo's family, and wound Lalo.
+The gunmen enter, wound Lalo, and kill all the occupants in his house.
 Lalo escapes the house through a hidden tunnel, then sneaks back in and kills all but one gunman.
-He then forces the survivor to call the middleman who arranged the killing and report that Lalo is dead.
+He then forces the survivor to call the middleman who arranged the killing and report that Lalo is dead, before then killing the survivor off-screen.